asszem/AndrasCommander/README.md

  - [ ] Display scrollable content of highlighted file

 ## Future Feature Plans
+- Keyboard shortcuts panel (with random reminders, least used commands, basic command) that can set permanent
-- set full word alias for actions (if typed quickly before the keypress is parsed)
+- Aliases.
+Set full word aliases for actions (if typed quickly before the keypress is parsed)
 - Basic Theming (background, foreground color, cursor color, file color)
-- Bookmarks (VIM like marks and named bookmarks and a bookmark panel)
+- Bookmarks (VIM like marks, named bookmarks and a NerdTree like Bookmark panel)
-- File colors based on properties (last changed, type, etc)
+- File coloring based on properties (last changed, type, etc)
 - Remap keys (with conflict warnings)
 - VIM like command mode invoked with ":"
 - Improved Multiple panes
     - Resize panes with VIM like Ctrl-W "+" and "-" and ">" and "<" keys
     - Rename panes
 - Tabs
-- File preview (for text files)
-- Ranger like behaviour when entering a directory (new pane opens to the right)
+- Ranger like behaviour when entering a folder (new pane opens to the right)

 ## Forbidden features
 - Mouse support